 Coffee House Vs. Cafe

 Well, I have to admit, i'm probably the only one on the planet that didn't know about the difference with these 2 seemingly ordinary joints.
 To be blunt, one sells coffee, one does not.
-The sales, distribution and use of Marijuana is not legal in The Netherlands, though they've realised that it is not something that needs to be considered criminal.
+The sales, distribution and use of 'weed' is not legal in The Netherlands, though they've realised that it is not something that needs to be considered criminal.
 Rather taking a giant smart, common sense leap over the rest of the world.
 Accepting that it's not dangerous, therefore it is not worth wasting millions of dollars of resources on condemning it.
 Instead this money is used to educate people to buy quality product from reputable, registered growers/sellers and have a good, chilled time, in a safe environment.
 Strict license and premises laws are in place to keep standards high.
 I love every aspect of this approach and just love how simply smart it is.
 Blowing smoke on all other nations.